Table of Contents

 1. Lip Form

-It is a soft and compact form of the product, which is perfect for augmenting the outlines of lips while making the implant feel natural to touch.
+It is a soft and compact product, perfect for augmenting the outlines of lips while making the implant feel natural to touch.
 As Bio-Alcamid can never be injected into the mucosa, this lip form is used only for correcting and projecting the labial profile.

 2. Face Form

-In its face form, the product has the same composition but different viscosity.
-So, it is great for rectifying medium or medium-small volume defects including zygomatic and genial hypovolumetry, prominent nasolabial fissures, etc.
+The product has the same composition but different viscosity in its face form.
+So, it is excellent for rectifying medium or medium-small volume defects, including zygomatic and genial hypovolumetry, prominent nasolabial fissures, etc.

 3. Body Form

-Bio-Alcamid has nearly the same composition and consistency in both its face form and body form.
+Bio-Alcamid has nearly the same composition and consistency in its face and body forms.
 But the latter comprises more material required for satisfactory correction of significant tissue deficits, such as facial atrophy, gluteal atrophy, Poland syndrome, Parry–Romberg syndrome, Pectus excavatum, hypovolumetry of the calves, HIV drug-induced lipodystrophy, etc.

 How Does It Work?

-The working procedure of Bio-Alcamid is known as ‘endogenous prosthesis’.
-Upon injection, it gets fully surrounded by a very thin and fibrous collagen capsule (0.02 mm.).
-As a result, the implant becomes totally isolated from the host tissues and fills in the deficits.
-This makes it a ‘soft tissue endoprosthesis’.
+The working procedure of Bio-Alcamid is known as ‘endogenous prosthesis.”
+Upon injection, it gets surrounded by a fragile and fibrous collagen capsule (0.02 mm.).
+As a result, the implant becomes isolated from the host tissues and fills in the deficits.
+This makes it a ‘soft tissue endoprosthesis’.’

 Read Also – Rejuvenate Your Skin With Natural ALMI Procedure (With Before & After Pics)